 - IEA Program rules of the SBE Chapter 0520-01-11

-- IEA Parent Handbook
+- 2023-24 IEA Account Holder Handbook

-- IEA Provider Handbook
+- IEA Participating Non-Public School Handbook

 1. Surety Bond or Statement by a Certified Public Accountant

-Participating schools must demonstrate financial viability to repay any funds that may be owed to the state by filing with the department, prior to the start of each school year, financial information verifying the school has the ability to pay an aggregate amount equal to the amount of IEA funds expected to be paid during the school year.
+Nonpublic schools interested in becoming or remaining a participating school in the IEA Program must demonstrate financial viability to repay any funds that may be owed to the state by annually filing with the Tennessee Department of Education financial information, verifying the school is able to pay an aggregate amount equal to the amount of IEA funds expected to be paid during the school year.
+[See Tennessee State Board of Education Rule 0520-01-11-.08(1)(a)2.]
 Schools can comply with this requirement by doing one of the following: